ASUS-AICS/LibMultiLabel/docs/cli/linear.rst

     - :ref:`linear_train`
     - :ref:`linear_predict`

-For the complete set of command line flags see
+For the complete set of command line flags, see

     - `Command Line Options <flags.html>`_